DROSL/kalita-js/README.md

 ## Build

-To build with webpack run
+To build with rollup run

 ```bash
 npm run build